-Dr A.O.
-Taylor 3 hours [Please note: This workshop is run only if needed.
+Prof T.J.
+Marrow, tbc 3 hours [Please note: This workshop is run only if needed.]

 This workshop is aimed particularly at those who might have to deliver all or part of an existing lecture course to undergraduates or taught MSc students, for example if covering for a member of staff on sabbatical leave.
 It is also open to others who are interested and keen to develop this area of their CV.